- Teams & Staff

 “What do I need to get started with the Rec-n-Rollerderby?”

-A great attitude, a sense of humor, skates, and safety gear.
-All skaters are required to wear quad-style skates, knee pads, elbow pads, wrist guards, a helmet, and a mouth guard.
-Again, for your safety and the timely progression of the lesson plans, new skaters are encouraged to practice basic skating skills and participate in a regular fitness routine before joining the Rec-n-Rollerderby.
+A great attitude, a willingness to learn, skates, and safety gear.
+All skaters are required to wear quad roller skates, knee pads, elbow pads, wrist guards, a helmet, and a mouth guard.
+Get more details on the Texas Rollergirls Rec League, including dates, times and costs, and the link to register.

 “I don’t have any skating equipment.
 Do you rent gear?”

-“How much will it cost me to buy all the necessary equipment?”
+“How much will it cost me to buy all my gear?”

 “Will I get hurt?”

-Flat Track Roller Derby is a full contact sport.
-You do run a risk of injury.
-Injuries range from bruises and strained muscles to broken bones and everything in between.
-In general, you are able to choose the level of intensity with which you want to participate.
-The Texas Rollergirls Recreational League trainers are highly skilled and safety is their first priority at all times.
-They will do their best to ensure that all skaters participating are safe to be on the track.
+Roller derby is a full contact sport on roller skates.
+And, like any full contact sport, there is a risk of injury.
+Injuries range from minor bruises and strained muscles to broken bones and everything in between.
+The different groups within the Rec League are designed to challenge skaters to safely participate with skaters of similar skill and skaters may choose to participate at the level of intensity in which they feel most comfortable.
+TXRG trainers and staff will ensure that all skaters are safe to themselves and others while participating in Rec League.
+All skaters are encouraged to cross train and adopt a regular fitness routine to increase strength and help prevent injury.
 Any skater who has not met basic safety requirements will not be allowed to participate in official scrimmages.

 “Do I need to have insurance to participate?”